SergeyRock/nightscout-watcher/README.md

 ## Main settings
 After start the application you must type in the url of your Nightscout site.
-All avalable settings are placed on settings window (F9) on throuпр popup menu.
+All available settings are placed on settings window (F9) on through popup menu.

 ![N|Solid](https://www.uchitel-izd.ru/upload/files/clip2net/ol/2019/11.07-5343.png)

 The main settings are:
 - Nightscout site URL (required field)
-- Count of entries to recive
+- Count of entries to receive
 - Time interval to check new data (secs)
 - Unit of measure (mmol/l or mg/dl).
 Mg/dl is used by default.
 - Time-zone correction in hours

 ## Diagram options

 ![N|Solid](https://www.uchitel-izd.ru/upload/files/clip2net/ol/2019/11.07-4481.png)

-It allows to set up diffrent glucose data to show on diagram such as:
+It allows to set up different glucose data to show on diagram such as:
 - Current glucose level value
 - Alert lines
 - Glucose average